-The University of Maine Graduate School of Business and the College of Engineering have partnered on a new MaineMBA concentration in engineering management.
+In a groundbreaking move, the University of Maine’s Graduate School of Business has partnered with the esteemed College of Engineering to introduce a pioneering addition to their academic portfolio – the MaineMBA concentration in engineering management.

 Norm O’Reilly, the dean of the Graduate School of Business, effusively praises the College of Engineering, hailing it as a world-class institution and a pillar of the University of Maine’s strengths.
 He asserts, “The University of Maine’s College of Engineering is world-class and is known to be one of the strengths of our great institution.”
 This collaboration comes on the heels of the globally renowned MaineMBA, which played a pivotal role in initiating the UMS Transforms initiative and has seen substantial growth in recent years.
 Dean O’Reilly believes that the fusion of faculties from these two prestigious colleges in this innovative concentration holds immense potential, promising to yield exceptional outcomes for both students and the state of Maine.

 The roots of this groundbreaking program can be traced back to the Graduate Certificate in Engineering Management, a forward-thinking initiative that thoughtfully integrated select MBA courses into its curriculum.
 Recognizing the inherent synergy between engineering and business education, it became increasingly evident that formalizing a concentration within the MaineMBA program was the logical next step.
 Faye Gilbert, former executive dean of the Maine Business School and a professor of marketing, aptly remarks, “The two fields are perfect complements as many engineers reach a point in their career where they need the business acumen to progress.”